Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 What’s easiest:

-Selling popcorn to someone walking up to a kiosk to buy popcorn or selling popcorn to a person who’s watching a football game together with friends?
+Selling popcorn to someone walking up to a kiosk to buy popcorn or selling popcorn to a person watching a football game with friends?

-Both are of course possible.
-But I’m sure you’ll agree with me that it’s easier to sell popcorn to someone who’s looking to buy popcorn.
+Of course, both are possible.
+But I’m sure you’ll agree with me that it’s easier to sell popcorn to someone who’s looking to buy it.

 This is like Google Ads vs. Facebook Ads.

-When you’re promoting your salon with Google Ads, you’re putting your ad in front of people when they are searching for salons in your area.
-This means they already have the intent to book a salon, they’re just trying to figure out which one to choose.
+When you promote your salon with Google Ads, you put your ad in front of people when they search for salons in your area.
+This means they already intend to book a salon; they’re just trying to figure out which one to choose.

 This is powerful.

-In fact, when you do a search for a salon on Google today, all you see “above the fold” is ads and the map today.
+When you search for a salon on Google today, all you see “above the fold” is ads and the map today.
 With above the fold, I mean what you see without needing to scroll.
 You really want to be visible here.
 The image below shows what I’m talking about.

 Google Ads is also easier to get going with than Facebook Ads so it’s a good place to start for beginners.
 You can learn more about Google Ads on Google’s website here.